On diagonal actions of branch groups and the corresponding characters: Abstract

 \section{Abstract}

-We introduce a notion of absolute non-free action and show that every weakly branch group acts absolutely non-freely on the boundary of the associated rooted tree.
-Using this result and the symmetrized diagonal actions we show that every branch group has at least countably many different ergodic totally non-free actions (in the terminology of Vershik) and therefore at least countably many II$_1$ factor representations.
+We introduce notions of absolutely non-free and perfectly non-free group actions and use them to study the associated unitary representations.
+We show that every weakly branch group acts absolutely non-freely on the boundary of the associated rooted tree.
+Using this result and the symmetrized diagonal actions we construct for every countable branch group infinitely many different ergodic perfectly non-free actions, infinitely many II$_1$-factor representations, and infinitely many continuous ergodic invariant random subgroups.